 “The more prosperous nations are obliged, to the extent they are able, to welcome the foreigner in search of the security and the means of livelihood which he cannot find in his country of origin.”

 We need to allow our faith — not our politics — guide us on this one.
 Respect and dignity for human life demands that Christians care for immigrants who are trying to make a better life in the U.S.

-The recent Pew Research on the decline of the U.S. Church has a lot of us talking about the future of the Church.
-But much of the conversation focuses on the decline in the U.S., with little or no reference to the global Church.
+A recent Pew Research survey on the decline of the U.S. church has a lot of us talking about the future of the church.
+But much of the conversation focuses on the decline in the U.S., with little or no reference to the global church.